What does Patent Pending mean?

+What does patent pending mean?
 The term patent pending legally means a product or activity has an open patent application on file with the patent office.
 Filing an application for patent protection makes an invention “Patent Pending.”
 Either filing a provisional, non-provisional, US, or international (PCT & Hague) application results in patent pending status.
-(Read about patenting costs.)
+(Read about patent cost.)
 After preparing and filing an application with the United States Patent and Trademark Office (USPTO), you get a filing receipt.
 The filing receipt will show the patent application number.
 Inventors often use the filing receipt or the application number as proof the invention is patent pending until it is published.

 What happens after an invention is patent pending?